ffnord/ffnord-example/README.markdown

 # for dir in fastd/* icvpn; do ( cd ${dir} ; git init ; git add --all ; git commit -m "Initial commit" ) done
 ```

+Now we can rollout some of the machines.

 ```
 # vagrant up gc-gw0 gc-gw1 mp-gc0 mp-gc1 sv-gw0 sv-gw0
 # # Get a cup of coffee, take a walk or do something interesting.
 This will take time...
 # vagrant ssh gc-gw0
 ```

+If you like to change the way machines are deployed, you can manipulate the _bootstrap.sh_.